genesys/bold360-mobile-docs-android/Personal_Information.md

    val entities = mapOf("EntityKey1" to "EntityValue1", "EntityKey2" to "EntityValue2", ... )
    ```

-2. Set on the account as follows
+2. Set the initialization entities on the account

    ```kotlin
    val account = BotAccount(...).apply {